Get Help in an Emergency

-If you require health information or emergency medical advice, you can contact NHS Direct, a 24 hour nurse-led advice line on 0845 4647.
+If you require health information or emergency medical advice, you can contact NHS 111, a 24 hour nurse-led advice line by dialling 111.

-Also available is the GP-Led Walk-in Centre based at the Waldron Health Centre, Amersham Road, New Cross, SE8 4BG and is open from 8am-8pm every day, including weekends.
-You can 'walk-in' or call 020 3049 2370 to make an appointment.
-NHS Walk-in centres provide advice and treatment for minor ailments and injuries.
+Also available is the GP-Led Walk-in Centre based at the Waldron Health Centre, Amersham Vale, New Cross, SE14 6LD which is open from 8am-8pm every day, including weekends.
+You can walk in or call 020 3049 2370 to make an appointment.
+NHS walk-in centres provide advice and treatment for minor ailments and injuries.
 People can walk in off the street with no appointment and can be treated.

 The Surgery will close for the day at 12.30pm on the following dates: Tuesday 10 January…